elamaran619/amazon-quicksight-user-guide/doc_source/welcome.md

 1. Visualize \(create\) a new analysis from the data set\.

 1. Choose some fields to create the first visual in the analysis\.
-You can let can Amazon QuickSight dynamically create a visual \(AutoGraph\) based on the number and type of fields you choose\.
+You can let Amazon QuickSight dynamically create a visual \(AutoGraph\) based on the number and type of fields you choose\.
 Alternatively, you can choose the visual type you want to use\.

 1. \(Optional\) Make changes to the visual if you want to \(for example, by adding a filter or changing the visual type\)\.